l4mbert/locomotive_site_gulp/README.md

 * [encrypt-keys](#encrypt-keys---task)
 * [decrypt-keys](#decrypt-keys---task)

-Hopefully the tasks provided through the master branch of this repository fulfils what you need.
-If not, and you need to modify the Gulpfile, please create a new branch with the name of the project.
+Please **create a new branch** for each project.
+The master branch should only serve as a reference to be cloned when starting a new project.
+Older sites may use a different Gulp setup, so what is on the Master branch may not work with an older project.

-## Where to place this repository
+### Where to place this repository

 Please make sure that you clone, and locate this repository on the same directory level as the 'locomotive_sites' respository.

 The Gulpfile (in this repository) is kept seperate from 'locomotive_sites' as it allows us to manage and improve it in isolation.

+### Amazon AWS keys

+Before uploading assets to S3, you must create a IAM user, and give it permisions to edit a bucket held in S3.
+Please copy a AWS key within the _/keys_ folder and add your newly created user details and bucket name to it.
+It's good practice to name the IAM user, S3 bucket, and key file the same.

 ## watch - task